pt247/pt247.github.io/content/about-me.md

-Title: Life as a creation of my prospective.
+Title: Life as a creation of ones own prospective
-Date: 2017-12-30 10:20
+Date: 2017-12-27 21:00
 Category: About

-# Introducing
+# Self
 Prashant is a Python developer who is still learning something new about Python every day.
 In his day job he saves the world be helping a Green-tech startup develop IOT solution for smart battery storage solution.

-# More
+# Meetup
-More about me coming soon ...
+[PyData London meetup](https://www.meetup.com/PyData-London-Meetup/) has been Prashant's primary goto meetup for a while now.
+Its all about building data science community in and arround London.
+Quite popular and seats about 200 people every month.
+Its like a mini confrence every month.

 # Social: